Ophthalmic Genetics and Visual Function Branch

 The Ophthalmic Genetics and Visual Function Branch plans and conducts clinical and laboratory research of gene expression, molecular genetics, cell biology, and molecular interactions important to the eye, and applies clinically relevant research findings to the prevention, diagnosis, and treatment of diseases affecting the eye and the visual system.

-The Ophthalmic Genetics and Visual Function Branch comprises the following staff:
+The Ophthalmic Genetics and Visual Function Branch comprises the following staff, sections, units, and groups:

 |Catherine Geer||Administrative Laboratory Manageremail@example.com|